abbamediabanner

 3) Propagation of "moral relativity" begins to spread widely.

-Not only did New Thought thinking survive the internationally united WWII effort, it exploded into our society as Postmodernism.
+Not only did New Thought thinking survive the internationally united WWII effort, once the war ended, the stage was set.
+New Thought thinking exploded into our society as Postmodernism.
 Sociologists point to the ending of World War II when The Modern Era began a full retreat, replaced with The Postmodern Era.
 During the 1950's the average citizen was weary of fighting, a depression and a world war.
 In 1948, United States movie goers witnessed on the "News Reels" -- the most vivid results of a cooperative scientific/military effort from our establishment: the creation and detonation of two Atomic Bombs over Hiroshima and Nagasaki Japan.
 America had been fighting and clawing for several decades to survive and suddenly -- victory in 1948.

 Virtually over-night, financial prosperity was back.
 Jobs were plentiful, and consumer spending was up, as the aerospace industry boomed.
 The work force was helping to fight a new kind of war, the "cold-war".
 The cold-war starred the super-power nations divided into primarily two camps with Democratic / Capitalistic nations on one side, and Socialistic/Communist nations on the other.
 The battleground, (with the exception of Korea and later Vietnam), was held on the frontier of ideas, propaganda, and the stockpile of threatening military might between super-powers.
 We were on top of this new world game, and we could now play it from the comfort of our offices and homes, for a while...